Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Tree.md

 ## Equipment Needed
 - **This experiment can take place outdoors**
-- Lumps of wood in a small grey box
+- Lumps of wood in a small grey box, including pieces of trunk, and bamboo
+- Pictures and explanatory diagrams

 <br/>